m4lvin/modal-tableau-interpolation/README.md

     5. [ ] directly after M+ do not apply M-
     6. [X] close normal nodes with critical same-set predecessors (if loaded when whole path is loaded)
     7. [ ] every loaded node that is not an end node by 6, has a successor.
+- Our deviations from Borzechowski:
+    - [X] Avoid n-formulas, use `unravel` instead.
+    - [X] Loading with underlined boxes instead of superscripts.
+    - [ ] Merge (M+) into (At) rule?

+Technical debt:
+- [ ] check priorities / preferences of all rules.
+- [ ] more uniform encoding of rules and closing conditions

 Interpolation: